rirachii/mockstars-landing/NAVIGATION_IMPLEMENTATION.md

 Visit `http://localhost:3001` to see the navigation in action! 🚀

-The navigation bar will help users discover your new blog content and navigate seamlessly between all sections of your MockStars website.
+The navigation bar will help users discover your new blog content and navigate seamlessly between all sections of your Mockstars website.